Empathy in autistic people: Testimonies from autistic people

-Temple Grandin has described how experiencing “too much” affective empathy can be challenging for autistic individuals, as it may lead to sensory and emotional overload.
-Simon Baron-Cohen notes that autistic people are capable of experiencing deep feelings of love, citing Daniel Tammet’s attachment to the number pi as an example.
+Temple Grandin has described how experiencing "too much" affective empathy can be challenging for autistic individuals, as it may lead to sensory and emotional overload.
+Simon Baron-Cohen notes that autistic people are capable of experiencing deep feelings of love, citing Daniel Tammet's attachment to the number pi as an example.
 In 2015, autistic philosopher Josef Schovanec published De l'Amour en Autistan, a work inspired by real events and biographies, exploring the emotional lives of autistic people, including physical affection and the love of knowledge and books.
 Grandin has also described empathy toward cattle, stating that she perceives their calm and fear.
-Reports of autistic children describe strong attachments to objects, sometimes accompanied by empathy expressed through imagining the object’s suffering.
+Reports of autistic children describe strong attachments to objects, sometimes accompanied by empathy expressed through imagining the object's suffering.
 Personal accounts frequently mention differences in sensory perception, including hypersensitivity to certain colors, shapes, or lights, as well as synesthesia, which may influence social interaction patterns.
 Many autistic individuals report that animals, insects, objects, or celestial bodies provide strong and pleasant sensory experiences, while human interactions can involve stimuli (such as noise or odors) perceived as unpleasant, encouraging withdrawal from social contact.
-On 21 June 2016, the BBC aired the humorous program Things Not to Say to an Autistic Person, in which participants discussed empathy and reported experiencing both empathy and emotional overload.
+On 21 June 2016, the BBC aired the program Things Not to Say to an Autistic Person, in which participants discussed empathy and reported experiencing both empathy and emotional overload.

-Donna Williams, in her autobiography, describes a form of “sensory empathy,” characterized by a heightened sensory perception enabling one to resonate with and adopt another person’s perspective.
+Donna Williams, in her autobiography, describes a form of "sensory empathy", characterized by a heightened sensory perception enabling one to resonate with and adopt another person's perspective.
 She considers this type of empathy to be strong in autistic individuals but often weak or absent in non-autistic individuals.
-Temple Grandin reports a similar phenomenon, explaining that to “empathize,” she visualizes herself in another person’s position to understand their perceptions and problems, and suggests that non-autistic people lack this “visual empathy.”
-Gunilla Gerland recounts that from a young age she could “see and feel the terror of others” and empathize with those who had been harmed or mistreated, partly due to her own similar experiences.
+Temple Grandin reports a similar phenomenon, explaining that to "empathize", she visualizes herself in another person's position to understand their perceptions and problems, and suggests that non-autistic people lack this "visual empathy".
+Gunilla Gerland recounts that from a young age she could "see and feel the terror of others" and empathize with those who had been harmed or mistreated, partly due to her own similar experiences.
 Other testimonies indicate that some autistic individuals feel the emotions of people around them and are affected by negative emotional states nearby.
-Caregivers of autistic children have also reported that their own emotional states appear to influence the child’s behavior, with the child often mirroring the caregiver’s emotions.
+Caregivers of autistic children have also reported that their own emotional states appear to influence the child's behavior, with the child often mirroring the caregiver's emotions.

 According to Ralph James Savarese, the writings of Tito Mukhopadhyay, a nonverbal autistic author with synesthesia, challenge the belief that all autistic individuals, particularly nonverbal ones, lack empathy.
 His works describe colors, smells, and insects with emotional detail and express concern for the experiences of living beings, especially non-human ones.